rdmcguire/vps-path-watcher/README.md

-# vps_path_watcher
+# VPS Path Watcher
-Checks liveness of multiple paths and adjust nftables rules
+This is a personal project I use to monitor two separate Wireguard tunnels (overcoming CGNAT from multiple providers) and adjust conntrack marking in NFTables to influence routing.

+In short, if one provider goes down, I route around it.